How to get Sticky

 Order here, or call/text at (206) 245-8462.

-- Deliveries will be made on Fridays, Saturdays and Sundays between 2 pm and 5 pm.
-We recommend pre-ordering.
+- Deliveries will be made on Fridays and Saturdays between 2 pm and 5 pm for those who pre-order.

 - Minimum order of two jars for delivery.

 - All jars come with a crunchy topping on the side.

 - Sticky rice is freshly made, then frozen.
 Have it now, or have it later!
 See Heating Instructions.

 - You can re-use the mason jars.
 If you want to return them to us, we will give you a 50-cent discount for each jar on your next order.

 - Except when noted (please read if you care), both the sticky rice and the crunchy topping are gluten-free and vegan.

 - We cannot make guarantees about nuts, though most of our offerings do not contain nuts, since we do not cook in a nut-free kitchen.
 So far the only type of nut we've used is pecans.